-I have been testing out the new Sawyer Squeeze Water Filtration System for the past few weeks and I like it better (with a few caveats, see below) than the Aqua Mira Frontier Pro that I’ve been using for the past 2 years.
+I have been using the Sawyer Squeeze Water Filtration System for the past few years.
 Priced at $50, the Squeeze includes several different sized water reservoir bottles and a screw on filter threaded for a soda-bottle sized cap.
 The filter has a pop-up cap that you can drink directly from or you can use it in more of a gravity filter mode to squeeze “dirty” water from the water reservoirs into “clean” bottles that you can drink from.
 I’ve clocked it at 4 cups in 3 minutes, which is very fast!

 What’s Included